CoEng Advisory Board Members

 Bruce also works as part-time Adjunct Professor in the School of Engineering at UAA.
 He teaches a graduate course titled "Legal Environment for Project Managers" and occasional "Technical Writing" short courses.

-Bruce has authored and published numerous technical papers regarding Permafrost Engineering and many legal treatises addressing Design and Construction Law in Alaska.
+Bruce has authored and published numerous technical papers regarding Permafrost Engineering and many legal treatises dressing Design and Construction Law in Alaska.

 Chief of Engineering, Construction & Operations Divisions, Alaska District, U.S. Army Corps of Engineers

-Mark has been working in the building design and construction field in various capacities since 1990.
+Mark has been working in the building design and construction field in various capacities since 1990, including a time in USAF Civil Engineering, as well as time as a building maintenance mechanic and a construction contractor .
 He has been with RSA Engineering, Inc since 2000.
-RSA Engineering is a mechanical and electrical consulting firm that has been providing designs around Alaska for almost 30 years.
-As Vice President of the mechanical department, Mark is responsible for all the mechanical projects and is extremely capable of designing and leading projects including HVAC systems, plumbing systems, fire protection systems, and building automation systems.
+RSA Engineering is a mechanical and electrical consulting firm that has been providing designs around Alaska since 1983.
+As Vice President of the mechanical department and the Principal Mechanical Engineer, Mark is responsible for all the mechanical projects and is extremely capable of designing and leading projects including HVAC systems, plumbing systems, fire protection systems, and building automation systems.

-Mark has served on the Municipality of Anchorage IFC code review committee for the 2003, 2006, and 2009 code cycles.
+Mark has served on the Municipality of Anchorage IFC code review committee since the 2003 code cycle.
 Since 2005 Mark has been an instructor for the mechanical design portion of ES A411 Northern Building Design at UAA, the course that Architects and Engineers take for licensure in Alaska.
-Mark graduated with a Bachelor in Science in Mechanical Engineering from the University of Colorado, Boulder.
+Mark graduated with a Bachelor in Science in Mechanical Engineering from the University of Colorado, Boulder in 1990.
 Mark is a registered mechanical engineer in Alaska and Idaho, and is a member of the American Society of Heating, Refrigerating, and Air-Conditioning Engineers, the Society of Fire Protection Engineers, the National Fire Protection Association, and the International Code Council.

-Virginia graduated from the University of Alaska Anchorage School of Engineering in 2006 with a Bachelor of Science degree in Civil Engineering.
-She has 9 years of experience in civil, transportation, and environmental engineering.
+Virginia graduated from the University of Alaska Anchorage (UAA) in 2006 with a Bachelor of Science degree in Civil Engineering.
+She recently graduated from UAA College of Engineering (CoEng) in May, 2020, with a Master of Science degree in Project Management.
+Virginia has over 13 years of experience in civil and transportation engineering and construction.
 Prior to engineering, she spent 5 years as a manager for AT&T Wireless, managing up to 6 retail locations and 18 employees.
-Virginia's engineering experience includes aviation and roadway design, water and sewer design, aviation planning, utility conflict analysis and coordination, site development, traffic impact studies, cost estimating, specifications writing, feasibility studies, construction administration, Storm Water Pollution Prevention Plan development and inspection, environmental site assessments, environmental sampling, wetlands delineation, and National Pollutant Discharge Elimination System permit preparation and field monitoring.
+Virginia's engineering experience includes primarily aviation and roadway design, water and sewer design, project management, aviation planning, utility conflict analysis and coordination, and construction administration.

-Virginia is a Past-President of the American Society of Civil Engineers (ASCE) Alaska Section and ASCE Anchorage Branch as well as Past-Chairwoman for the US Fencing Association (USFA)-Alaska Division.
-She is a Past-President and Co-Founder of the Engineers Without Borders UAA Student Chapter and UAA Fencing Club.
-She is also a competitive fencer and coach, having also volunteered as a fencing instructor with the Woodland Park Boys and Girls Club Sports Program.
+Virginia volunteer work includes: Past-President of the American Society of Civil Engineers (ASCE) Alaska Section and ASCE Anchorage Branch as well as Past-Chairwoman for the US Fencing Association (USFA)-Alaska Division.
+She is a Past-President and Co-Founder of the Engineers Without Borders UAA Student Chapter.
+Most recently as a graduate student, Virginia was the UAA Robotics team Project Manager and Engineer Mentor, helping the team qualify for the first time to the international robotics competition, the University Rover Challenge.
+As a competitive fencer and coach, she volunteered as a fencing instructor with the Woodland Park Boys and Girls Club Sports Program.
+Virginia is also an active parent-volunteer at her son’s school.
 Virginia is the 2014 UAA Alumni of Distinction Emerging Leader recipient and is currently the President of the UAA CoEng Alumni Chapter.

 Virginia grew up in Kodiak, Alaska after her father was stationed there with the US Coast Guard.
-She now lives in Anchorage with her husband, Mark, and six year-old son, Stefan.
-Virginia currently works for DOT&PF, Central Region-Aviation Design.
+She now lives in Anchorage with her husband, Mark, and son, Stefan.
+Virginia currently works for DOT&PF, Central Region (CR)-Aviation Design, primarily as a Consultant Coordinator, but is also the DOT&PF-CR Aviation Specifications Engineer, and DOT&PF-CR Design & Engineering Services (D&ES) Internship Program Manager.

 James R. Hemsath

-Dr. James (Jim) Hemsath is responsible for the Project Development and Asset Management division of the Alaska Industrial Development and Export Authority, a statutory corporation of the State of Alaska.
+Dr. James (Jim) Hemsath has forty years' experience managing large projects and economic development in the Arctic.
+As Director of Project Development and Asset Management AIDEA, Jim had responsibility for nearly $500 million in key infrastructure, including the Red Dog mine Port Complex.
 In addition to his time at AIDEA, Jim has thirty years' experience managing large projects, predominately in the oil and gas fields.
 As a member of the U.S. Department of Energy's Arctic Energy Office he managed research projects at the University of Alaska Fairbanks.
 As a Senior Fellow at the Institute of the North he developed and led an International Polar Year project on Arctic Energy.
 He was a recipient of a NASA Faculty Fellowship to Kennedy Space Center.

-He was appointed by the Secretary of the Interior to serve on the Science and Technical Advisory Panel of the North Slope Science Initiative and as is a member of Alaska’s State Committee on Research (SCoR).
+He was appointed by the Secretary of the Interior to serve on the Science and Technical Advisory Panel of the North Slope Science Initiative, is a member of Alaska’s State Committee on Research (SCoR), and a member of the Board of Directors for the Alaska Aerospace Corporation.
 He also sits on advisory boards for the College of Engineering and the Honors College at the University of Alaska Anchorage.
 Jim is a licensed Professional Engineer and a certified Project Management Professional.

 Dr. Alex Hills is Distinguished Service Professor of Electrical & Computer Engineering and Engineering & Public Policy at Carnegie Mellon University.
 He is also Distinguished Affiliate Professor of Electrical Engineering at UAA.